 When It's Not a Good Idea to Make a Career Move

 In today’s job market, you have to be prepared to adapt.
-Sometimes, that means making a big career move in order to pursue your dreams (or even just to stay employed).
-That might involve changing jobs, pursuing a promotion or transfer at your current employer, or training for an entirely new career.
+Sometimes, that means making a big career move to pursue your dreams (or try to stay employed).
+That might involve changing jobs, seeking a promotion or transfer at your current employer, or training for an entirely new career.

-But that doesn’t mean that every change is a good one.
+Not every change is a good one.
 Yes, the typical worker will change jobs an average of 12 times during their career—but not all of those job changes will turn out to be positive ones.
-The same goes for promotions, changing careers, relocating for a job, or any other big professional upheaval.
+The same goes for promotions, changing careers, relocating for a job or any other big professional upheaval.

-Of course, many career moves work out, leading to bigger paychecks, more interesting projects, or a more rewarding career path.
-The key is to ensure that you’re making the change for the right reasons, and not any of the wrong ones.
+Many career moves work out, leading to bigger paychecks, more interesting projects or a more rewarding career path.
+The key is to ensure that you’re making the change for the right reasons.
+Here are some arguments against making a career move.

 Sometimes in life, everything seems to happen at once.
 Maybe you’re expecting a baby, and then you get the chance to relocate to a new city for your dream job.
 Or you get offered a promotion, but it would involve going back to school and changing your work schedule to a different shift.

 A lot of change isn’t necessarily bad, but it can add up.

 In the 1960s, psychiatrists Thomas Holmes and Richard Rahe created a stress scale to measure the impact of life events.
 They assigned several “life change units” to 43 occurrences, ranging from the death of a spouse (most stressful at 100 life change units) to a minor violation of the law (least stressful at 11 life change units).

 Other top-ranked life events included divorce, imprisonment, marriage and dismissal from work.
 Even seemingly positive things like a career change or new responsibilities at work made the scale (at 36 units and 29 units, respectively).